Tucson singer uses national platform to shine spotlight on the Old Pueblo

 Music lovers across the country will get a taste of the Old Pueblo when Tucson singer-songwriter Brian Lopez hits the virtual stage as part of the national Kennedy Center “Arts Across America” series.

-The series, which will present 200 diverse and visionary visual and performing artists in events live-streamed on Facebook, kicked off this week and runs 20 weeks through November.
+The series, which will present 200 diverse and visionary visual and performing artists in events live-streamed on Facebook, kicked off this week and runs 20 weeks into December.

-Lopez on Tuesday said he had no idea how he came to the attention of The Kennedy Center which reached out to him two weeks ago.
+Lopez on Tuesday said he had no idea how he came to the attention of the Kennedy Center which reached out to him two weeks ago.
 The center, home of the National Symphony Orchestra, has hosted concerts by the biggest names in entertainment.
-It also awards lifetime Kennedy Center Honors awards to performing artists for their contributions to American Culture.
-Past winners have included Tucson's own Linda Ronstadt.
+It also awards lifetime Kennedy Center Honors to performing artists for their contributions to American culture.
+Past winners have included Tucson’s own Linda Ronstadt.

 One of the goals of “Arts Across America” is to showcase artists who “exemplify unique regional artistic styles, and are using their medium as a tool for advocacy and social justice,” according to the Kennedy Center.

-“In these times when people are striving for liberation, I think it is very important for us as brown and Black people to show people how we can strive to keep our traditions” alive and relevant, said Los Èsplifs' Saul Millan.
+“In these times when people are striving for liberation, I think it is very important for us as brown and Black people to show people how we can strive to keep our traditions” alive and relevant, said Saul Millan of Los Èsplifs.

 Friday’s concert will attract the biggest audience for Nogales native and Tucson resident Millan and his musical partner Caleb Michel, who lives in Phoenix.
 The pair, whose band includes Chris Del Favero, Zach Parker, Casey Hadland, Alan Acosta and Gus Woodrow, have focused their attention on small statewide and regional festivals including appearing at HOCO Fest at Hotel Congress in 2018 — the year the pair launched the band after playing together for nearly a year in several ensembles in Phoenix.